-An Unlicensed Dentist Is Convicted In NJ and NY For $2M Medicaid Fraud
+An Unlicensed Dentist Was Convicted In NJ And NY For $2 Million Medicaid Fraud

 We're sharing our smiles and we'd love to see yours too!
 During June, every picture you share of you and/or your family taking care of their teeth using the hashtag #TimeToSmile, Colgate will donate $1 (up to $40,000) to Give Kids A Smile!
 Liking and sharing other people's posts counts too!
 Link in bio. #ADAMember #GKAS #oralhealth #dentist #dentistry #sonrisacolgate

-Vargas, Jones, and Mehmet Dikengil were all three arrested in New York and New Jersey for healthcare fraud charges.
+Vargas, Jones, and Mehmet Dikengil were all three arrested in New York for healthcare fraud charges.

-The three will face sentencing this Spring on April 5, 2019.
-Both Jones and Dikengil have already pleaded guilty to the fraud charges, stated the United States Attorney.
-This is following the recent two week long trial which ended December 14, 2018, just barely a year after the initial arrests.
+The three will face sentencing on April 5, 2019.
+Both Jones and Dikengil have already pleaded guilty to the fraud charges, stated the attorney’s office.
+This is following the recent two-week-long trial which ended December 14, 2018, just barely a year after the initial arrests.

-Reports also state that Dikengil is 70 years-old and is actually a licensed dentist.
+Reports also state that Dikengil is 70-years-old and is actually a licensed dentist.
 He was responsible for providing the $25 kickback to patients.
 These paybacks were placed inside envelopes and given to Jones for distribution.

 Vargas has been convicted of healthcare fraud, conspiracy to commit healthcare fraud, as well as conspiracy to violate the federal Anti-Kickback Statute.
-Vargas could be looking at a possibly 25 year prison sentence in April.
+Vargas could be looking at a possible 25-year prison sentence in April.

 According to Healthy Connections, Medicaid scams are “becoming more common throughout the country, and often prey upon elderly and disabled residents for the purposes of identity theft or to fraudulently purchase goods.”